trushil/Arduino-Security-Panel-System/README.md

 8. Copy the code from [here](https://github.com/trushil/Arduino-Security-Panel-System/blob/master/src/ESP8266-HTTP_Server.ino) and paste it in the Arduino IDE.
 9. Then compile the sketch and upload it the same way it was done for Arduino Mega.

+After the above steps are completed with no errors disconnect the connections and connect the components again according to the schematic in Build Instructions.

+(Note:- Change the DIP pins of Wifi Shield to (DOWN,DOWN,DOWN,DOWN,) respectively before turning on the system.)
 ## Team

 ## Credits